-This is a turn up for the books and not a bad idea at all.
-Microsoft have announced that they have created an opt-out tag for webmasters to use in their meta-data that will ‘in a nutshell’ tell Microsoft’s MSN Bot to ignore the title of a website listing in DMOZ (ODP) and use the title that is on the website in question.
+What a turn-up for the books!
+MSN announce they have created an ‘opt-out’ tag for webmasters to utilise in their meta-data which will, in a nutshell, tell MSN Bot to ignore the title of a website listing in DMOZ (ODP) and use the title that is on the website in question.

-I responded hat they were wrong to respond in a hostile manner and that I had every right to question them in regards to my company website.
-However, I do understand that DMOZ must be inundated with similar queries.
+Well, not one to ‘take a kicking lying down’, I responded (in a calm and logical manner) that they were in the wrong to respond in such a hostile manner and that I had every right to question them in regards to my company website.

-What happened next is that they removed the old URL and did not replace with the new address.
-I raised this issue with them and mentioned it would have been really easy to do and got met with more hostility.
-It was ’suggested’ that if I complain again my site would not be listed for another three or four years.
-Another editor mentioned that they had not got an editor for the section it was listed in!
-This was untrue, because on a weekly basis I saw new sites appearing within it from competitors.
-I gave up in the end with that thread and went back a year later and tried with another again this time it got listed.
+What happened next is that they removed the old URL but DID NOT replace it with the new address.
+When I raised this issue with them and mentioned it would have been a simple task to carry out, I was again met with hostility.
+It was then ’suggested’ to me that if I continued with my complaint, my site would not be listed for another three or four years.

-This tag could not have come soon enough for my liking and I am hoping other search engines such as Google, Yahoo et al make a uniform decision to create a universal tag for this purpose.
+The creation of this tag could not have come soon enough for my liking, and I am hopeful that other search engines such as Google, Yahoo et al will make a uniform decision to create a universal tag for this purpose.

 Here is the tag just pop it into your meta-data: